langflow-ai/langflow/docs/docs/Contributing/contributing-how-to-contribute.md

 This guide is intended to help you start contributing to Langflow.
 As an open-source project in a rapidly developing field, Langflow welcomes contributions, whether it be in the form of a new feature, improved infrastructure, or better documentation.

-To contribute to this project, follow the [fork and pull request](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) workflow.
+To contribute code or documentation to this project, follow the [fork and pull request](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) workflow.

 ## Contribute code